Fairland High School (Proctorville, Ohio): Athletics

-The 2014 and 2015 Lady Dragons Basketball teams captured district and regional titles before falling in the OHSAA State semifinals.
+The 2014, 2015, 2023, 2024, and 2025 Lady Dragons Basketball teams, all of which were coached by Proctorville village councilman Jon Buchanan, captured district and regional titles before falling in the OHSAA State semifinals.

 James Carter, who wore no. 60, sustained a brain injury during a game in 1952, while playing Portsmouth East High School.
 The injury affected his respiratory system and he died.
 The Fairland Dragons football team retired no. 60 in 2010.